No-Bake Dried Fruit & Nut Bars Recipe — 5 Ingredients

 2. Maple syrup: Made from the sap of maple trees, maple syrup is another natural sweetener that can be used in place of honey.
 It has a distinctive flavor that goes well with a dried fruit and nut bar recipe.
 However, it is thinner in consistency compared to honey or brown rice syrup, so you may need to adjust the amount used to achieve the desired texture.

 In my other dried fruit and nut bars recipe, I did indeed add some MCT oil (coconut oil).
 To be honest, I didn't notice any benefit in binding the mix using MCT oil.
 Using something "stiff" like almond butter would have been better.
-Read more about how to make almond butter here.
+Read how to make almond butter towards the end of this page.

 Looking to make healthy granola bars, or energy balls shown below?
 They are similar in some ways but have a few key differences: